Riverside Resort Hotel & Casino: Facilities

 The resort has 1,405 rooms, and a six-screen movie theater.

 The Riverside poker room is smoke-free and has a large rear window with a vista of the Colorado river and nearby mountains.

 The resort has a full-service RV park with 740 spaces, as well as several restaurants.
 The hotel has a yacht, The U.S.S.
 Riverside, which is available for charter.

 Don Laughlin's Classic Car Museum

 Don Laughlin's Classic Car Museum is a free exhibition of antique, classic, and special-interest automobiles, housed in two separate areas at the resort.
 There are also some trucks and motorcycles.
 The first hall, located next to the main valet entrance, displays a rotating selection that includes horseless carriages, cars used in motion pictures, and a motorcycle owned by actor Steve McQueen.
 The main Classic Auto Exhibition Hall is located on the third floor of the south tower, and also features privately owned vehicles that are for sale on consignment.

 Popular culture

 Candid Camera filmed a segment at the Riverside, featuring guests' reactions to slot machines in the hotel rooms.

-The fictional Frost Casino where Rian Johnson Poker Face's story begins uses Riverside as stand in.
+The fictional Frost Casino where Rian Johnson's Poker Face story begins uses Riverside as stand in.